This website uses cookies to ensure you get the best experience on our website. Learn More.

 Streamline customer journey

-Use colors to help users easily identify the primary and secondary information on your website.
+Use web design color theory to help users easily identify the primary and secondary information on your website.
 The color scheme should navigate each customer’s journey through the content by highlighting the information and elements you want users to interact with.

-While the debates over which interface is better, light or dark, have finally started to calm down, you might find it beneficial to use the best from both worlds.
+While the debates over which interface is better, light or dark, have finally started to calm down, you might find it beneficial to use the best of both worlds.

 White or light-themed interfaces, as mentioned before, provide users with the necessary visual space to perceive the information.
-They also provide better readability when you want users to actually read everything you put on your website or company’s blog.
+They also give better readability when you want users to grasp everything you put on your website or company’s blog.

 Do not overload your website with colors